-Now let me add in here… there are some seriously graphic photos in this book so keep it put up from anyone you don’t want seeing it.
+Now let me add here — there are some seriously graphic photos in this book so keep it put up from anyone you don’t want to see it.
 This isn’t one of those books I leave laying out on my coffee table for my kids or friends to look through, and it’s not something my man glances at either… he’s just not into seeing that sort of thing.
-No matter, it’s great for we mamas.
+No matter, it’s great for us mamas.
 I always recommend this book to mamas who want to have drug-free, natural L&Ds.

 3. Gentle Birth

 Now in case my labor prep tea isn’t enough, I always use Mountain Meadow Herb’s Gentle Birth formula at the end of my pregnancies to do any last bit of preparation my body may need.
 This formula is a tincture that I take 5 weeks before my due date.